 Next comes “Bucket #2”, which holds stocks and their associated higher returns.
 This bucket contains money that shouldn’t be needed for the next three-to-five years.
 This allocation means not having to sell stocks after a year or two of poor performance, which—historically—tends to be just when the market does best.

-Ensuring that clients continue to have enough money for living expenses (Bucket #1) is easy to do: At the end of each year, if stocks (Bucket #2) are at a new annual high, money is transferred from Bucket #2 to refill Bucket #1.
+At the end of each year, if stocks (Bucket #2) are at a new annual high, money is transferred from Bucket #2 to refill Bucket #1.
+The discipline to do this review each year and look to only move money from stocks when they are at a high are keys to proper asset-allocation.